hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 ## Plain keysets in cloud secret manager

-Plain keysets are stored as secrets in a cloud secret manager which provides reasonable key material protection.
-These are either fetched lazily on-demand or eagerly loaded during module initialization using the configured cloud provider credentials.
+Store plain keysets as secrets in a cloud secret manager to get reasonable key material protection.
+Modules either fetch them lazily on demand or load them eagerly during initialization with the configured cloud provider credentials.

 !!! question "When to use?"
     You already manage other types of application secrets centrally via any supported cloud provider KMS (GCP Secret Manager, AWS Secrets Manager, Azure Key Vault) and you want keysets to be treated the same.

 **Requires:** `key_source=KMS`, depends on `kms_type` and `kms_config`.
-When using a cloud secret manager `cipher_data_keys` can be deliberately set to the empty JSON array `[]`.
+When using a cloud secret manager, `cipher_data_keys` can be deliberately set to the empty JSON array `[]`.

 ### Plain keyset example

 For cloud secret manager usage, plain keysets must be generated in `RAW` format with the [keyset tool](./keyset-tool.md).

 !!! note
     The wrapping structure with `identifier`and `material` fields isn't present due to format `RAW`.
-The keysets are directly identified by means of the secret name in the cloud secret manager in this case.
+In this case, the keysets are identified directly by the secret name in the cloud secret manager.

 ```json
 {